 What Are Clinical Trials?

-Before it approves any new medication or cancer therapy, the Food and Drug Administration (FDA) requires a series of clinical trials to determine if the new treatment is safe and effective for humans.
-Clinical trials take place in a variety of settings, including universities, hospitals, doctors’ offices, or community clinics.
-Each study includes a principal investigator, usually a medical doctor, who leads the trial and a team of additional doctors, nurses, and health care experts.
+Before any new medication, treatment, or medical procedure is approved for use by the American public, the Food and Drug Administration (FDA) requires a series of clinical trials to ensure its safety and effectiveness.
+Clinical trials take place in a variety of settings, including universities, hospitals, doctors’ offices, and community clinics, and are usually the result of an observational study (the first step in clinical research).
+Each study includes a principal investigator (usually a medical doctor) who leads a team of additional doctors, nurses, and health care experts.

 Clinical Trials for Mesothelioma

-Not every patient is eligible to participate in a clinical trial.
-Studies have different standards to determine who can participate.
-Some experiments focus on healthy participants, while others are open to patients who already have the disease.
-In some instances, a principal investigator may invite specific patients to take part.
+While a clinical trial may attempt to treat your type of mesothelioma, it is important to remember that not every patient is eligible to participate in every trial.
+Each study has its own standards in order to test the drug under specific conditions.
+Some experiments focus on healthy participants, while others are open to patients of a specific age or background with a certain diagnosis.
+In some instances, the principal investigator may invite specific patients to take part in the study.

-Trials may include or exclude patients based on mitigating factors, including:
+Trials may include or exclude patients based on factors like:

 - Race or ethnicity